HOA Violations: The Homeowner's Right to a Fair HOA Due Process

 Moreover, it is important to recognize that the Association's power and authority stems from its governing documents (e.g., Declaration of Covenants, Conditions and Restrictions, Articles of Incorporation, Bylaws, Policies, Rules, and Regulations, and Architectural Guidelines), and is bound by its defined conditions and standards when enforcing restrictions.
 Likewise, when owners purchase properties governed by Associations, they agree to abide by the same terms.
 Now, let's get familiar with the two forms of due process (substantive and procedural).

 Homeowners must know that an Association cannot enforce a rule that does not exist in its governing documents.
-Therefore, an Association must have reasonable (1) written rules and procedures, and (2) enforcement policies that equally apply to all owners in the community to enforce a rule.
+Therefore, upon receiving a notice of violation, homeowners should read the association's Declaration to determine if the rule the association claims to be violated is valid.
+Associations must have reasonable (1) written rules and procedures, and (2) enforcement policies that equally apply to all owners in the community to enforce a rule.
 Most importantly, the Association's rules must be consistent with applicable laws, and it must follow those rules when enforcing restrictions.
 This premise is consistent with a 1986 injunction lawsuit that ended up before the California Supreme Court.

 In the case of Ironwood Owners Assn.
 IX v.
 Solomon (1986) 178 Cal.
 App.
 3d 766, 772, 224 Cal.
 Rptr.
 18, the Association demanded the removal of eight palm trees from the Solomons' property for having planted the trees without previously filing a landscaping plan, and obtaining prior written approval of the Association's architectural committee.
 The Court held that: